-The ANG1 is powered by a nominal 24 to 48 Vdc power source, and can accept surge voltages of up to 60Vdc without damage.
-The output motor current is fully programmable from 0.1 Arms to 4.0 Arms which makes the ANG1 compatible with the complete line of size 23 and size 34 stepper motors that are available from AMCI.
+The ANG1 is powered by a nominal 24 to 48Vdc power source, and can accept surge voltages of up to 60Vdc without damage.
+The output motor current is fully programmable from 1.0Arms to 4.0Arms which makes the ANG1 compatible with AMCI's complete line of size 23 and size 34 stepper motors.
 In addition to the Motor Current setting, the Motor Steps per Turn, Idle Current Reduction, and Anti-Resonance Circuit features are also fully programmable.
 If you have used other stepper indexer products from AMCI you will find programming to be very similar to these products.